farcasterxyz/docs/docs/developers/frames/index.md

 - spot and mint wild animals on a live-feed of a watering hole in the Namib Desert with [Safaricaster](https://warpcast.com/mattkim/0x3d165bb8)
 - make an onchain payment to another user with [Paybot](https://app.paycaster.co)
-- RSPV to an [Eventcaster](https://warpcast.com/toadyhawk.eth/0xcb4aefe8) event
+- RSVP to an [Eventcaster](https://warpcast.com/toadyhawk.eth/0xcb4aefe8) event
 - [Yoink](https://warpcast.com/horsefacts.eth/0x70019199) the flag in this simple yet viral social game
 - generate a [Waifu NFT](https://warpcast.com/horsefacts.eth/0xbc7d33ca) based on your Farcaster profile